poonchuanan/tp/docs/team/jlifah.md

-# Jenny Lin - Project Portfolio Page
+# Jenny Lin - Project Portfolio Page for traKCAL

 ## Overview
 * **traKCAL** is a desktop application for managing calorie intake, optimized for use via Command Line Interface (CLI) whilst retaining the benefits of a Graphical User Interface (GUI). **traKCAL** can manage your activities faster than traditional GUI applications.